rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/UI/UI.md

 ```

-### Terms of Use
+### Terms of use

 Based on the [PatternFly modal](/components/modal), this modal adapts to the ChatBot display mode and is meant to display terms and conditions for using a ChatBot in your project.
 The image in the header can be toggled on or off depending on whether the `image` and `altText` props are provided.

 This example also includes an example of how to use [skip to content](/patternfly-ai/chatbot/ui#skip-to-content).
 When the terms of use modal is open, focus is placed on the terms of use container.
-When it is closed, focus is placed on the chatbot.
-In a real example with a functioning toggle, you would also want to place focus on the toggle when appropriate.
+When it is closed, focus is placed on the ChatBot.
+In a real example with a functioning ChatBot toggle, you would also want to place focus on the toggle when appropriate.

 ```js file="./TermsOfUse.tsx" isFullscreen